EtaoinWu/SuperliminalASL/README.md

 ## Usage

 * The script is intended for PC **Glitchless** runners.
-Make sure you installed the correct version of the game.
+Make sure you installed the correct version (2021) of the game.
-* Select `Superliminal - subsplits.lss` as your splits file.
+* Download and select `Superliminal - subsplits.lss` as your splits file.
 In the settings for auto-splitter, enable "Split on checkpoints".
 * Fire up your game and have fun.

 ## Compatibility

 Only tested on LiveSplit 1.8.16 with Superliminal Steam version 1.10.2021.5.10.
 The script might not work on earlier versions.

 It should also work in challenge mode; I've only tested the first few rooms though.
-If you run challange mode, you need to manually remove the last split for Retrospect.
+If you run challenge mode, you need to manually remove the last split for Retrospect.

 ## Skipping CPs